catppuccin/palette/README.md

 4. Select "Import a new palette from file"
 5. Open a file in `gpl/` in the dialog that appears

-### Inkscape

-1. Clone this repository locally
-2. Navigate to Edit > Preferences > System > User palettes in Inkscape
-3. Press the "Open" button next to the folder path
-4. Copy the files in `gpl/` to this folder

-### Aseprite

-1. Clone this repository locally
-2. Open Palette Options
-3. Select "Load Palette" from the menu
-4. Open Catppuccin.ase from the dialog that appears

-### Sip
-1. Clone this repository locally
-2. Open the `sip/` folder
-3. Open the `.palette` files, and Sip will import the palettes

 ### macOS Color Picker
 1. Clone this repository locally
 2. `cd` into the repo directory